dasimmet/zig-meta-allyourcode/README.md

   - ✅ running bootstrap `cmake` to reconfigure itself with `CC=zig cc`
   - ✅ use zig built `make` to rebuild `cmake`
   - try to link cmake fully static
+  - fix any cacheing issues
+  - test other architectures
+  - test building other cmake projects
 - libgit2 ✅
   - build for wasm32-wasi